Charelk2/Flinkdink2/README.md

 360&nbsp;px wide viewport, and the action buttons are arranged in a single-column grid that expands to four columns on larger screens.
-Encyclopedia images now use an `.encyclopedia-thumb` class with `aspect-ratio: 3 / 2` so photos scale consistently on mobile devices.
+Encyclopedia images now use an `.encyclopedia-thumb` class with `aspect-ratio: 16 / 9` so photos scale consistently on mobile devices.
+This matches the 640×360 smart-crop returned by `/api/photos`.
 A `zoom-img` class adds a gentle scale animation on hover starting at the `md` breakpoint, leaving touch devices unaffected.

 Full-screen areas leverage viewport units so layouts adapt to device height.
 The math board scales with the viewport width while carousels always take up at